mariia-korzun/hw-for-function/README.md

 ## TASK № 3

-### Write a function - getMin.
-It should accept arbitrary number of integer arguments and returns the one with the smallest value.
+### Create a function called “getMin”.
+It should accept arbitrary number of integer arguments and return the one with the smallest value.
-### *Tip*: since arguments is like array, you can use simple iteration over it and use arguments[ i ] to get the argument of a given index
+### *Tip*: since arguments is similar to array, you can use simple iteration over it and use arguments[ i ] to get the argument of a given index.

 ### For example:
 ```